qmk/qmk_firmware/docs/feature_bootmagic.md

     }
 ```

-If you pick the top right key for the right halve, it is `R05` on the top layout.
+If you pick the top right key for the right half, it is `R05` on the top layout.
 Within the key matrix below, `R05` is located on row 4 columnn 4.
-To use that key as the right halve's Bootmagic Lite trigger, add these entries to your `config.h` file:
+To use that key as the right half's Bootmagic Lite trigger, add these entries to your `config.h` file:

 ```c
 #define BOOTMAGIC_LITE_ROW_RIGHT 4